Jacob Reses

-Jacob Reses is an American political advisor serving as Chief of Staff to Vice President JD Vance since January 20, 2025.
-He previously served as Chief of Staff to Senator JD Vance during his term in the United States Senate.
+Jacob Reses is an American political advisor who is currently serving as the chief of staff to Vice President JD Vance since January 20, 2025.
+He previously served as chief of staff to Vance during his term in the United States Senate.
+His position as Chief of Staff is reportedly set to terminate later this year.

 Early life and education

 Raised in Linwood, New Jersey, Reses attended Trocki Hebrew Academy, a Modern Orthodox Jewish day school in Margate, New Jersey.
 He attended Mainland Regional High School in Linwood, where he graduated as valedictorian.
 He later enrolled at Princeton University, where he majored in the School of Public and International Affairs.
 During his time at Princeton, Reses was actively involved in campus politics, serving as president of the College Republicans and contributing to student publications.

 Reses was enrolled at Stanford Law School, where he was part of the university's chapter of the Federalist Society.
-In 2022, Vance asked him to be his chief of staff following Vance's election to the Senate that year, which required Reses to complete his Juris Doctor degree at Georgetown University.
+In 2022, Vance asked him to be his chief of staff following Vance's election to the Senate that year, which required Reses to complete his JD as a visiting student at Georgetown University.